Single-fact operators

 is_empty

-Returns #T if the string is empty or contains only whitespace:
+A rule with is_empty checks if a string is empty or contains only whitespace:

 strip